Code signing on Windows with Azure Trusted Signing

 This article walks you through how I set things up.
 You should visit Microsoft’s official docs where they do something similar and also check out Koala DSP’s guide.

-You’ll need a biz with 3 years of history to use Trusted Signing!
+If you are a business, you’ll need 3 years of history to use Trusted Signing!
 Microsoft saysTrusted Signing at this time can only onboard Legal Business Entities that have verifiable tax history of three or more years.”
-If you don’t have a registered business with paperwork, or if it’s younger than 3 years, you will have to wait until they launch “personal” validation.
-As of August 2024 Microsoft is actively working on it.
-I have also heard reports of businesses younger than 3 years passing identity validation.
+I have also heard reports of businesses younger than 3 years passing identity validation, so you could always give it a try.

 Why is code signing needed on Windows at all?